IulianJigau/Internship-Assignment-Anagram-Finder/Design-Decisions.md

 ## Initial Considerations

-Given the potentially large number of words in the input file, a naive solution—such as comparing each word with every other word—was immediately ruled out due to its unacceptable time complexity of **O(n²)**.
-Similarly, solutions involving sorting each word individually would result in a minimum complexity of **O(n × k log k)**, where:
+Given the potentially large number of words in the input file, a naive solution such as sorting and comparing each word with every other word was immediately ruled out due to its unacceptable time complexity of **O(n² × k)**, where:

 - **n** = number of words
 - **k** = average length of each word

-Such an approach would not scale well for large datasets.

 ---